vishnuprabha404/passquarium/installer/README.md

 ## 📝 License

-The installer script is provided under the same license as the main Super Locker application (MIT License).
+The installer script is provided under the same license as the main Passquarium application (MIT License).